China in January 2026: Weather, Where to Visit & What to Do in Winter

 January may not be the best time for you to visit Beijing, but during the month, fewer tourists allow peaceful and ultimate sightseeing at these historical sites, and their tickets have lower prices.
 Main attractions picturesquely covered by snow, like the Forbidden City, the Summer Palace, and the Great Wall, hold their distinctive appeal too.

 If Chinese New Year happens in January, Beijing will be full of snowy festivities, featuring local traditional temple fairs.
-You can join local people for ritual praying, choose some exquisite handicrafts at flower markets, and try some tasteful snacks in Hutong Alleys.
+You can join local people for ritual praying, choose some exquisite handicrafts at flower markets, and try some tasteful snacks in Hutong alleys.

 Summer PalaceSummer Palace